nipy/nipype/doc/users/basics_tutorial.rst

 A workflow or pipeline is built by connecting processes or nodes to each other.
 In the context of nipype, every interface can be treated as a pipeline node having defined inputs and outputs.
-Creating a workflow, then is a matter of connecting appropriate outputs to inputs.
+Creating a workflow then is a matter of connecting appropriate outputs to inputs.
 Currently, workflows are limited to being directional and cannot have any loops, thereby creating an ordering to data flow.
 The following nipype component architecture might help understanding